dezh-tech/immortal/README.md

 ## Updates

-Updates and changes or community discussions can be followed on the Github issue/discussion and/or the [Dezh Technologies Nostr profile](https://njump.me/dezh.tech).
+Updates, changes, or community discussions can be followed on the GitHub issue/discussion or the [Dezh Technologies Nostr profile](https://njump.me/dezh.tech).

 ## Contribution

-All kind of contributions are welcome!
+All kinds of contributions are welcome!
 Make sure you read the [Contribution guides](./CONTRIBUTING.md) before any code contribution.

 ## Donation

-Donations and financial support of the development process is possible using Bitcoin and lightning:
+Donations and financial support for the development process are possible using Bitcoin and Lightning:

 **on-chain**: